 Our top 10 wildlife sightings for January

-Drifts of snowdrops poking up through the woodland floor and along riverbanks are a welcome sight in cold, winter months.
+Drifts of snowdrops poking up through the woodland floor and along riverbanks are a welcome sight during these cold, winter months.
 They generally flower between January and March and are a sure sign that spring will return again!

 Did you know there are more than 400 species of bryophytes (mosses and liverworts) found in Berks, Bucks and Oxon?